qpgmr-de/qpgmr-de.github.io/_posts/2025-05-31-avoiding-sql-injections.md

 With dynamic statements in SQLRPGLE you always have to be careful with user-inputs.
 Users can enter malicious data like `' or 1=1--` - and if this code is "embedded" into a dynamic SQL statement, it can be harmful.

 So since long, every SQL evangelist ist preaching to use SQL parameter markers - e.g. `?` - in dynamic SQL, and strictly avoid ebedding user entered strings into the SQL statements.
-The `?` markers later get their values, during execution of the SQL statements - and the values are **never** "embedded", but always entered typesafe.
-So the string `' or 1=1--` above will be entered as a value into the statement - and therefore treated as literal data, not as SQL code.

-So witz this kind of code, you obviously can get into trouble:
+So with this kind of code, you obviously can get into trouble:
 ```rpgle
   exec sql prepare stmDelete using 'DELETE FROM MYTABLE WHERE COL1 = '''+%trim(myVar)+'''';
   exec sql execute stmDelete;